PM Modi praises CM's efforts to fight mafias and develop the state - ExBulletin

 The BJP has already said Adityanath will be its face in upcoming polls in the country’s political heart.

-Stepping up his attack on the opposition ahead of the crucial Assembly elections, the Prime Minister said: “Some political parties have problems with the heritage and development of the country.
+Stepping up his attack on the opposition ahead of the crucial Assembly elections, the Prime Minister said: “Some political parties have problems with the country’s heritage and development.
 They have heritage issues because they are more concerned with their vote bank.
 They have development problems because the dependence of the poor and ordinary people on them is diminishing day by day.

 He said that more than 30 lakh of poor people have obtained pucca houses in Uttar Pradesh and that this campaign will continue to cover all other authorized beneficiaries.